zeek/zeek/frameworks/netcontrol.rst

 create two functions: one that is called when a rule is added, and one that is called when a rule is removed.
 The following script creates a minimal plugin that just outputs a rule when it is added or removed.
-Note that you have to raise the :bro:see:`NetControl::rule_added` and :bro:see:`NetControl::rule_removed` events in your plugin to let NetControl know when a rule was added and removed successfully.
+Note that you have to raise the :zeek:see:`NetControl::rule_added` and :zeek:see:`NetControl::rule_removed` events in your plugin to let NetControl know when a rule was added and removed successfully.

 .. literalinclude:: netcontrol-9-skeleton.zeek